blackfireio/documentation/reference-guide/glossary.rst

     The value below which a percentage of data falls.
 Having a 96th percentile Response Time of 50ms means that 96% of the transactions have a response time below or equal to 50ms.

+  Probe
+    The Probe is a language extension that gathers the raw observability data.

   Profile
     A profile is the data output while measuring the resource consumption of an